 - Self-inflicted injuries

 - Stress-based or psychological injuries

 - Injuries while under the influence of alcohol or drugs

 - Injuries during a lunch break

 These circumstances can make filing a workers’ compensation claim more difficult, but that does always not mean that you do not have a claim.
+Many employees fear the repercussions of filing a workers’ compensation.
+South Carolina is a right-to-work state, meaning that a work contract can easily be ended for many reasons.
+However, injured workers are protected against severe employer retaliation.
+While your employer cannot fire you for filing a workers’ compensation, they may reassign you or expect you to return as soon as you have medical approval.
 Some employers may try to misrepresent your injury, under one of these categories, to avoid paying you the compensation that you deserve.

 If you or a loved one were injured at work, you have a right to file for workers’ compensation benefits.
 The attorneys at Hammack Law Firm are ready to fight on your behalf, so you can receive the money you need to recover after a serious accident.
 Contact Hammack Law Firm today at 864-326-3333 for help with your workers’ compensation claim.

 Our Client Bill of Rights offers a 30-day unconditional satisfaction guarantee —no costs and no fees.
 We serve our Greenville clients in all areas of personal injury, including auto and motorcycle accidents, truck accidents, and boating accidents.